Ferriby Boats: Oakleaf

 In 2002-2003, Edwin Gifford and his team that included Richard Darrah built and sailed a half-size reconstruction of a Ferriby boat in Southampton.
 They have experimented with using a sail; although there is no evidence of a sail in the originals, they successfully rigged a square sail to Oakleaf.
 Oakleaf was then acquired by the Ferriby Heritage Trust in 2008, and it is now kept at Ferriby.

 Morgawr

 In 2012–13, the Morgawr, a full-scale fully functional reconstruction (replica) of the Ferriby 1 boat, was built at the National Maritime Museum Cornwall in Falmouth, as a collaborative effort between the National Maritime Museum and the University of Exeter.
 Launched on 6 March 2013 into Falmouth Harbour, Morgawr was an experimental archaeology endeavour to learn about Bronze Age boat building techniques (replica bronze tools of the Age were used) and to test the nautical capabilities of the craft.
-On her maiden voyage she was paddled by the volunteer builders.
+On her maiden voyage, she was paddled by the volunteer builders.
 She was also crewed by a rowing club team, who tested her manoeuvrability and speed.

 In 2014, having been in the water for many months, she was lifted out for her condition to be inspected and studied.
 As of 2016, she is on land, on display next to the Maritime Museum.

+Tree-Ring Research

+In 1985 samples of the tree-rings of all three boats were examined.
+Measuring the ring-thicknesses needed to try to match other ring patterns proved difficult, partly because the boats were already treated.
+No actual dates were possible, but some information was obtained and the record of ring-thicknesses has been retained for future comparisons.
+The studies revealed that a pair of bottom strakes were split from the same trunk and that the trees for boats 1 and 2 may have been felled at the same time, despite the carbon-14 estimates, which suggest otherwise.